rfabbri/pd-macambira/externals/vbap/README.txt

-A Pd port of the VBAP object for Max/MSP by Ville Pulkki
+A Pd port of the VBAP object for Max/MSP

+Written by Ville Pulkki
+Helsinki University of Technology
+Laboratory of acoustics and audio signal processing

 http://www.acoustics.hut.fi/research/cat/vbap/